t-shoemaker/2024_dtl_lm-interpretability/chapters/07_intro-to-llms.md

 ### Activation layer

-Finally, the model passes the data through an **activation layer**.
+Finally, after the model runs through blocks of attention, linear transformation, and normalization/dropout, it passes the data through an **activation layer**.
 This layer introduces non-linearity in the model, which in turn allows it to learn more complex patterns that cannot be approximated through simple, linear relationships.
 You can think of linear layers as filters of a sort: they use specially designed cutoffs to determine how input values are transformed into outputs.

 There are several different kinds of activation functions.
 We'll demonstrate a few below.
 First, we create a set of linear input values $[-5, 5]$ and